ecj2/poyo/REFERENCE.md

 Poyo.loadBitmap(path)
 ```

 Loads an image file and returns a `promise`.
 The `promise` resolves to an object literal that can be used with Poyo's drawing methods on success, or `false` on error.
-Suggested formats include PNG and JPG.
+PNG is the suggested format.

 This method must be called from within an `async` function using the `await` keyword, like so: